What Makes Data Suitable for a Locally Connected Neural Network? A Necessary and Sufficient Condition Based on Quantum Entanglement

 \emph{Tensor networks} are prominent computational models for fitting (\ie~representing) tensors.
-More specifically, a tensor network is a weighted graph that describes formation of a (typically high-dimensional) tensor via contractions between (typically low-dimensional) tensors.
+More specifically, a tensor network is a weighted graph that describes formation of a (typically high-order) tensor via contractions between (typically low-order) tensors.
 As customary (\cf~\cite{orus2014practical}), we will present tensor networks via graphical diagrams to avoid cumbersome notation~---~see~\cref{fig:tn_examples} for details.